Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of

 This scheme will be called SETD1 and will be used in our numerical simulations for comparison with SERS scheme. \end{remark} \begin{remark} If the deterministic part is also approximated as the diffusion part \eqref{napp}, we will obtain the following new scheme

 Our main result is also valid for scheme \eqref{schme0} and the extension of our proof to that scheme is done as in \cite{Antonio1} without any issue. \end{remark}

-Having the numerical method in hand, our goal is to analyze its strong convergence toward the exact solution in the root-mean-square $L^2$ sense.
-In the following subsection we state our strong convergence result, which is in fact our main result.
+Having the numerical method \eqref{erem} in hand, our goal is to analyze its strong convergence toward the exact solution in the root-mean-square $L^2$ sense.
+In the following subsection we state our strong convergence results, which are in fact our main results.